-The first case example shows the simulated migration of an instantaneous LNAPL release involving about 1,500 m3 of product.
-The images represent the predicted well-product thickness measurements over a 56 year period.
+The first case example shows the simulated migration of a LNAPL release involving about 1,500 m3 of product over a 56 year period.
+The images represent the predicted well-product thickness measurements.
 While the growth in the plume from release to Year 1 is clear, the plume appears to grow only slightly over the next 55 years.